-When you come to university you'll have to juggle paying the bills with course costs — and making the most of our Students' Union bars of course!
+When you come to university you'll have to juggle paying the bills with course costs.

-It's a good idea to draw up a weekly budget and try to stick to it.
+It's a good idea to draw up a budget and try to stick to it.
 If you have problems doing this, keep an eye on where you spend your money and draw up a list of priority spending.
-The Money Charity has made a video with tips on how to plan a budget and view our sample budget.
+The Money Charity has made a video with tips on how to plan a budget:

-As a student, you can get a 30% discount on weekly and monthly Travelcards and bus passes by buying a special Student Oyster Photocard for £10.
+As a student, you can get a 30% discount on weekly and monthly Travelcards and bus passes by buying a special Student Oyster Photocard for £20.
 Remember that as a member of the National Union of Students (NUS), you'll get discounts in shops, bars and clubs.
 It may be worth getting a Totum Card, which is designed specifically for students, where you can get online discounts when buying goods.

 A student diet doesn't have to mean baked beans, chips and ready meals.
-You can eat cheaply and healthily if you take advantage of local markets, special offers and supermarket economy brands.
+You can eat cheaply and healthily if you take advantage of special offers and supermarket economy brands.
 Try to save takeaways and eating out for special occasions.
 Websites or apps like LatestDeals.co.uk can find and compare food items so you can get the cheapest ones available.
 Olio is an app you can download which shows what you food is available from local businesses that people can pick up so it's not thrown away.

 And don't rush out and buy all of the course books and equipment on your list straight away.
 Wait until your course gets going and you know which ones are really essential.

 Check any tenancy agreement for your accommodation before signing it.
 Are any bills included, for example?
 Will you be liable for full rent at times when you won't be there, such as holidays?

 ...and you find yourself in financial difficulties, get help as soon as possible.
 Money problems can affect other parts of your life, including your studies, so don't ignore them.